- Planning and Budget

 New Faculty Scholars program

 The New Faculty Scholars program is designed for tenure-eligible faculty in their first two years of employment at Iowa State University.
 The program supports departmental and college efforts to assist faculty in acclimating to new roles and responsibilities at ISU, and is a coordinated effort to build collegiality and individual capacity for academic success.
-The program is jointly sponsored by CELT, the Office of the Senior Vice-President and Provost, and the Office of the Vice President for Research and Economic Development.
+The program is jointly sponsored by CELT, the Office of the Senior Vice-President and Provost, and the Office of the Vice President for Research.
 The announcement and registration for the 2014 program can be found here.

 Wednesday, August 21, 2013 from 7:45 A.M. to 5:00 P.M.